giovannipbonin/ieee-program/Week 03/README.md

 }
 ```

+### Types of Binary Trees
-### Balanced vs. Unbalanced Trees
+1. Balanced vs. Unbalanced Trees

-### Complete Binary Tree
+2. Complete Binary Tree
+3. Full Binary Tree

-### Perfect Binary Tree
+4. Perfect Binary Tree

 ## Binary Search Trees
-    - Trees come in all sorts and forms, depending on the application we are desigining them for there are advantages in choosing one type from another, and we will look at each of those indidually as well as examine the trade-offs in future sessions.
+* Trees come in all sorts and forms, depending on the application we are desigining them for there are advantages in choosing one type from another, and we will look at each of those indidually as well as examine the trade-offs in future sessions.
 But it is easy to understand the great advantage of trees at all by talking about binary search trees (BSTs).
 Their one rule is that:
-    - For every node, its left child contains a value smaller than or equal to itself, and its right child is larger.
-E.g:
+* For every node, its left child contains a value smaller than or equal to itself, and its right child is larger.
-    4
-   / \
-  2   5
- / \
-1   3

 ```
 class Node {